MBB-team/VBA-toolbox/_wiki/Home.md

 # Library of models

-> The VBA-toolbox already includes a large set of models you can use as such or adapt to the specifics of your reasearch.
+> The VBA-toolbox already includes a large library of plug-and-play models.
 Below, we give a few examples of such models.
 We briefly expose the main theoretical and experimental issues, and point to the relevant functions of the VBA toolbox (demonstration scripts, evolution/observation functions, etc...).

 ### Behavioural models